dvdzkwsk/react-reformed/README.md

 )(YourFormComponent)
 ```

-And no matter what you choose to do, your _form never changes_.
+And no matter what you choose to do, _your form component never changes_.

 #### Example Implementation
 ```js